-D Doubles the modulo in the files restored.
-Use this option if the target system has a smaller frame size. н Halves the modulo in the files restored.
+- D Doubles the modulo in the files restored.
+Use this option if the target system has a smaller frame size. - H Halves the modulo in the files restored.
 Use this option if the target system has a larger frame size.

-The new modulos will be only a working approximation to allow the system to work reasonably efficiently.
+Note that the new modulos will be only a working approximation to allow the system to work reasonably efficiently.
 For optimum efficiency, you should resize the files.

-5.6 TCL Commands
+TCL Commands

-5.6.1 CREATE-TRIGGER
+CREATE-TRIGGER